 Switching to an Insulin Patch After 50 Years of Injections

-Editor’s Note: Educational content related to insulin patch technology is made possible with support from CeQur Simplicity.
+Editor’s Note: Educational content related to insulin patch technology is made possible with support from CeQur Simplicity, an active partner of Beyond Type 1 at the time of publication.
 Editorial control rests solely on Beyond Type 1.

 People with diabetes need options—the daily and hour-by-hour task of taking insulin does not come in a one-size-fits-all system.
 Whether you’ve lived with diabetes for five or 35 years, being open to the newer methods of taking insulin can be life-changing.